-2018 will see one of the biggest changes to Irish data privacy laws as the General Data Protection Regulation (GDPR) is introduced across Europe on 25 May.
+2018 saw one of the biggest changes to Irish data privacy laws as the General Data Protection Regulation (GDPR) was introduced across Europe.

-The GDPR will deal with the huge increase in customer data that is now generated from social media and online activity.
-Whether you’re subscribing to a newsletter, or investigating new investment opportunities for your business, the new laws will provide you with more transparency and stronger rights regarding personal data.
+The GDPR deals with the huge increase in customer data that is now generated from social media and online activity.
+Whether you're subscribing to a newsletter, or investigating new investment opportunities for your business, these laws provide you with more transparency and stronger rights regarding personal data.

 GDPR provides you with more transparency regarding your personal data.
 It strengthens your rights, giving you improved access to your data and the right to review and, in certain circumstances, edit or delete the information that organisations store about you.

-GDPR won't change the way we use your personal information, and information about individuals connected to your business.
+GDPR hasn’t changed the way we use your personal information, and information about individuals connected to your business.

 We'll continue to value the data you share with us, treating it with respect and keeping it secure at all times.
 Where appropriate, we'll continue to contact you about services that may benefit you, unless you've asked us not to.

-So whilst the laws might be changing, our commitment to looking after your data stays the same.
+So whilst the laws might have changed, our commitment to looking after your data stays the same.

-We want to make it easier for you to find out how we collect, use and protect your information, and information about individuals connected to your business, so we've updated our Privacy Notices.
+We want to make it easy for you to find out how we collect, use and protect your information, and information about individuals connected to your business, so we've included links to our Privacy Notices below.

-If you are a client of HSBC Securities Services (Ireland), or HSBC Institutional Trust Services (Ireland), or you are connected to a client of these entities – please refer to our Securities Services Privacy Notice.
+If you are a Securities Services client of HSBC Securities Services (Ireland), or you are connected to a client of this entity – please refer to our Securities Services Privacy Notice.